tapangoel1994/tapangoel1994.github.io/_pages/personal.md

 ## My Blog

-I also write amateur poetry (mostly in Hindi) and publish them on my blog.
+I also write amateur poetry (mostly in Hindi) and publish them on my [blog](https://baryonicpoet.wordpress.com/).
 There is no personal favourite genre yet.
 I just prefer to write whatever comes to my mind and has some value in it for me and my readers.
-Have a look at my [blog](https://baryonicpoet.wordpress.com/).
+Have a look at my blog.
 Your comments and feedback are appreciated.
 Thank you for your time.

+## My love for music

+I am an avid listener of old Hindi songs.
+I am a big fan of [ghazals](https://en.wikipedia.org/wiki/Ghazal) and [hindustani classical music](https://en.wikipedia.org/wiki/Hindustani_classical_music).
+In my free time, I still try to play [bansuri](https://en.wikipedia.org/wiki/Bansuri), a classical bamboo musical instrument.
+However, I am a very amateur at it and try to learn some tips and tricks from youtube.